openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

         host guest systems under Xen and includes many new and revised drivers.**

 Linus Torvalds and his collaborators have taken just two months toÂ [complete](http://thread.gmane.org/gmane.linux.kernel/1170070) the latest kernel.
-      The most notable change, however, is cosmetic rather than technical “ the transition from version 2.6.39 to 3.0.
+      The most notable change, however, is cosmetic rather than technical â€“ the transition from version 2.6.39 to 3.0.
 This not been taken as a cue to insert major changes, however, and the new kernel is in fact a perfectly normal version increment, following the pattern set for the 2.6 series.

 New features in Linux 3.0 include the addition of a storage backend for Xen, which means
-      that the kernel now contains all the major components required to run as Dom0 “ the merger of Xen support appeared tantalisingly close six years ago, but it has taken until now for it to actually happen.
+      that the kernel now contains all the major components required to run as Dom0 â€“ the merger of Xen support appeared tantalisingly close six years ago, but it has taken until now for it to actually happen.
 There have also been a number of changes to the Btrfs filesystem and to graphics drivers.
 Kernel developers have as ever also added several new drivers and have improved many existing drivers. (...)

-
+â€

+â€œ

 [Linus
         Torvalds: Linux 3.0 Delayed for Late Breaking Patch](https://plus.google.com/102150693225130002912/posts/2BXkWyrY4jH)